NathanMarq/scaffold/README.md

 `grunt watch`

+### Live Deployment ###

+For the live versions of the bootstrap and config files, look in the livescripts directory.

+The .conf files should go into the /var directory, and the bootstrap.sh file should be in the /var/www directory.

 ### About the Server ###

 The node Express server will run as a daemon, and will restart after reboot using Upstart (installed in the bootstrap.
 See the nodeserver.conf file for settings).